suyashjain0/calc_app/SimpleCalcApp/README.md

 1. Enter the first number in the top input field
 2. Enter the second number in the bottom input field
-3. Click "Add" to perform addition or "Subtract" to perform subtraction
+3. Click "Add" to perform addition, "Subtract" to perform subtraction, or "Multiply" to perform multiplication
+4. Note: Subtraction only works when the first number is greater than the second number
-4. View the result in the result display area
+5. View the result in the result display area

 ## Project Structure